Muller-bit/Advanced-Web3-Wallet-Security/README.md

 <img width="477" height="165" alt="image" src="https://github.com/user-attachments/assets/f70c44f7-8500-40a5-8c09-2303bd39a4c2" />

-A foundational overview to Navigating the Path to a Qualified Signer: An Introduction to Advanced Wallet Operations - This curriculum empowers aspiring Qualified Signers with critical skills for secure advanced wallet operations
+A foundational overview to Navigating the Path to a Qualified Signer: An Introduction to Advanced Wallet Operations.

+- This curriculum empowers aspiring Qualified Signers with critical skills for secure advanced wallet operations

 - Navigating the Path to a Qualified Signer: An Introduction to Advanced Wallet Operations